phibr0/obsidian-advanced-toolbar/README.md

 <img align="right" width="320"  src="assets/image01.png">

-To add a Custom Icon open the Plugin's Settings and as long as you have Quick Actions that don't have their own Icons, you can add your own here.
+You can add Custom Icons (even [Feather Icons](https://feathericons.com/)) to any Quick Actions that dont have their own Icon already (Please let me know if you want to change Icons of every Quick Action).
-Just enter a Name of an Icon into the corresponding Text Field.
-You can use any [Obsidian internal Icon](https://discord.com/channels/686053708261228577/707816848615407697/830916811116642364) or any [Feather Icon](https://feathericons.com/) prefixed with `feather-`.
+For that just go into this Plugin's Settings and if you have any Quick Actions without Icons enabled you can change the Icon via the Button.

 ## Tips